dsgiitr/lecture-assignments-y23/Git-Bash/Som_Shekhar/Git-Bash_Som/scriptautomater/Readme.md

 # charRNN.py
 char.RNN is the python script which predicts next few characters of code given an initial set of characters.
-A web scrapper is used to scrap data from codeforces, and a Recurrent Neural Network model is traineed upon the scrapped data.
+A web scrapper is used to scrap data from codeforces, and a Recurrent Neural Network model is trained upon the scrapped data.

 ## Arguments
 I have tried to create a bash script to run char.RNN.
 The bash script "script.sh" has 4 arguments which are